mitsuba-renderer/drjit/docs/unused/gpu.rst

           ret;
       }

-Internally, Enoki hands the PTX code over to CUDA's runtime compiler (`NVRTC
+Internally, Dr.Jit hands the PTX code over to CUDA's runtime compiler (`NVRTC
 <https://docs.nvidia.com/cuda/nvrtc/index.html>`_), which performs a second
 pass that translates from PTX to the native GPU instruction set *SASS*.